Bharath88657/G_Bharath/README.md

-# G_Bharath
+# Gurram Bharath
-Hi I am Gurram Bharath.
-I am good at DSA and Machine learning.
-I am an Automobile Enthusiast.
+Hi, I am Gurram Bharath.
+I am proficient in c++ and good problem solving skills.
+Interested in AI and ML.
+An Automobile Enthusisast.